CosmWasm/sylvia-book/src/basics/multitest-intro.md

 it as an only argument.
 This will return `Result<ContractProxy, ..>`.
 Let's `unwrap` it as it is a testing environment and we expect it to work correctly.

+Now that we have the proxy type we have to import `CounterContractProxy` to the scope.
+It's a trait defining methods for our contract.
-Now that we have the proxy type we can call our `count` method on it.
+With that setup we can call our `count` method on it.
 It will generate appropriate `QueryMsg` variant underneath and send to blockchain so that we don't have to do it ourselves and have business logic transparently shown in the test.
 We `unwrap` and extract the only field out of it and that's all.